 Step 6)Once your application is approved, you will receive your account number and password to access your account online.

 While the Demat account is not mandatory for investing in mutual funds, investing or trading shares require a Demat account.
 It is recommended you select SEBI registered intermediaries to open your Demat account.
-You can also opt for 2-in-1 accounts, which act as both trading and Demat account.
-It is advised to open a Demat account before you start investing in keeping a tab on all your investment at nominal annual charges.
+You can also opt for 2-in-1 accounts, which act as both trading and a Demat account.
+It is advisable to open a Demat account before you start investing as it will help you in keeping a tab of all your investments at a nominal annual charge.